 Cover shall be configured for [surface] [flush] wall mounting of the panel.
 The panel cover shall have a hinged and lockable door with restricted access to line voltage section of the panel.

 Interior assembly shall be supplied as a factory assembled component specifically designed and listed for field installation.
-The interior construction shall provide total isolation of high voltage (class 1) wiring from low voltage (class 2) wiring within the assembled panel.
+The interior construction shall provide total isolation of high voltage (Class 1) wiring from low voltage (Class 2) wiring within the assembled panel.
 The interior assembly shall include intelligence boards, power supply, DIN rails for mounting optional Class 2 control devices, and individually replaceable, mechanically held, latching type relays.
 The panel interiors shall include the following features:

 Provision for one or two optional control and automation cards.